How behavioural and demographic audiences perform on Amazon

 Many advertisers are curious about the performance of various audiences that are available to them in streaming media.
 You can use the learnings in this article to help inform your own streaming audience strategies.

-First party behavioral insights can help better inform media decision making
+First-party behavioural insights can help better inform media decision making

 Athleisure, sports, athletics, fitness, yoga, cycling, running